Dinner was almost ready when I made a simple mistake. I added one splash too many and skipped the test bite.

 - Taste one bite with your hottest sauce.

-Ask one practical question: Which bite makes me want a second bite immediately?
+Ask one question.
+Which bite makes me want another bite right away?

-That’s your target.
-The best hot sauce outcome is appetite, not endurance.
+That is the target.
+The best hot sauce result is appetite, not endurance.

 The weeknight rescue map